minprog/app-studio/20 iOS/20 Week 2/10 Content.md

 ## Language exercises

 This week you will learn some essential parts of the Swift language.
-These chapters learn you how to use object oriented programming in Swift.
+These chapters teach you how to use object oriented programming in Swift.
 Feel free to skip some of the parts about the programming language, but make sure that you know *exactly* how to write correct Swift code!

 1. Strings
 2. Functions